manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- end -->

-Note that the syntax of agent mirrors in the configuration (when several hosts are assigned to one `agent` line, separated with `|` ) has nothing to do with the `CALL PQ` query mode, so each `agent` always represents **one** node despite of the number of HA mirrors specified for this agent.
+Note that the syntax of agent mirrors in the configuration (when several hosts are assigned to one `agent` line, separated with `|`) has nothing to do with the `CALL PQ` query mode.
+Each `agent` always represents **one** node, regardless of the number of HA mirrors specified for that agent.

 <!-- example verbose -->
-##### How do I understand more about the performance?
+##### How can I learn more about performance?
-In some case you might want to get more details about performance a percolate query.
-For that purposes there is option `1 as verbose` which is available only via SQL and allows to save more performance metrics.
-You can see them via `SHOW META` query which you can run after `CALL PQ`.
+In some cases, you might want to get more details about the performance of a percolate query.
+For that purpose, there is the option `1 as verbose`, which is only available via SQL and allows you to save more performance metrics.
+You can see them using the `SHOW META` query, which you can run after `CALL PQ`.
 See [SHOW META](../Node_info_and_management/SHOW_META.md) for more info.

 <!-- intro -->
 1 as verbose: